 Does a property price drop look likely in Rome as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Rome over the next 12 months appears low, mainly because supply remains tight and demand signals are still solid in most desirable areas.
+As of 2026, the risk of a meaningful property price decline in Rome over the next 12 months looks low to medium, not zero, but lower than in a weak speculative market.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Rome.